 Almost all of the ten lowest-ranking countries (with the exception of Yemen) are in Africa, where fertility rates remain very high.
 Greater investment in the advancement of women’s rights in developing countries is key to decreasing poverty, suffering and environmental degradation.
 The authors point out that even the highest-scoring countries have a lot more work to do, particularly on issues such as equal representation in leadership positions, gender pay gaps, and gender-based violence.

-We cannot solve our biggest social and environmental issues unless world leaders ramp up efforts to give women equal rights, freedoms and choices.
+We cannot solve our biggest social and environmental issues unless world leaders ramp up efforts to give women and girls equal rights, freedoms and choices.

 Sign up to our newsletter to keep up to date with our work.